-Welcome, Honors Freshmen, to UW Oshkosh and to the University Honors Program (UHP).
-We are holding orientations especially for you from September 8 through 12; please choose from one of the following dates:
+Welcome to UW Oshkosh and to the University Honors Program (UHP)!
+We are holding Honors Orientations from September 12 through 15.
+Please choose from ONE of the following dates:

 The Spring 2017 schedule is now available for viewing!
 Registration will begin the first week of October for Honors students, so please sign up for a quick appointment to make sure you're staying on track with your Honors requirements.
 See the link below for Liz's schedule.
 We've also listed some great new Honors courses currently in development: